Dook97/firefox-qutebrowser-userchrome/README.md

 container, fallback colors are used.
 You can change the basic colorscheme by adjusting values of variables defined at the top of `userChrome.css`.

+By default if there is only a single tab the tab bar will be hidden.
+To disable this behaviour, search for `hide tab bar` and comment out the relevant block of code.

 ## How to use

 Enable user chrome: